Tinamous/UltimakerLid/ReadMe.md

 ### Prep:

-* You may wish to annealing the acrylic first to reduce the risk of cracking when glued.
+* You may wish to anneal the acrylic first to reduce the risk of cracking when glued.
 (See: https://en.wikipedia.org/wiki/Poly(methyl_methacrylate))
   * If using cast acrylic this may not be such an issue as the inner forces of the acrylic are less.
-* Cut 16 x 6 inch pieces of electrical tape ready to hold the box panels in place.
+* Cut 32 x 6 inch pieces of electrical tape ready to hold the box panels in place.
 * Remove the all protective covering off all the pieces, you don't want that glued into your lid.
 * Ensure you have a clean flat working surface and kitchen towel or similar to wipe up any dripped glue.
 * Glue will run through the lid joints onto the work bench.
 Working on a paper cover may result in the paper being stuck to the lid, use wood as the work top (suggest not kitchen work top!)